 The COVID-19 pandemic has affected many businesses in Malaysia in many ways including from financial aspects.
 The restriction in economic and social activities has largely affected the manner in which taxpayers conduct their businesses.
 This compounded further with sluggish global economy resulting in poorer consumer demand.
-All these factors and many more have resulted in taxpayers facing tight cash flow position.
+All these factors and many more have resulted taxpayers facing tight cashflow position.

-In this judicial review proceedings, the taxpayer, a property developer, applied for an order to stay all further proceedings and effect in relation to the disputed tax assessments raised by the Inland Revenue Board of Malaysia ("IRBM") pending the disposal of the judicial review proceedings.
+In this judicial review proceedings, the taxpayers, a property developer, applied for an order to stay all further proceedings and effect in relation to the disputed tax assessments raised by the Inland Revenue Board ("IRB") pending the disposal of the judicial review proceedings.